 If you know how to code and want to read a story that integrates coding concepts in weird and surprising ways, or if you don’t know how to code and want a weird and surprising way to learn some basics, I want to make that for you.

-What’s changed: New Mercy Park is a choose-your-own-adventure story about how embeddable neural AI interfaces will mediate and change our friendships and relationships
+What’s changed: New Mercy Park is a choose-your-own-adventure story about how social robots and AI will mediate and change our friendships and relationships

 I want to hold onto the unease I felt when I awoke from my “New Mercy Park” dream.
 The world is complicated and most technology is neither all good nor all bad, and take equal turns emancipating and enslaving us.
 What is “new” and how is it better than the “old” and what does “mercy” and compassion mean when our legal frameworks are one step behind technology, our politics are muddled, and consumerism is driving us to be more individualistic and self-serving?
 How can I stay true to my perspective on the future and not be led by dystopia’s siren song?
 These are still questions I am answering as New Mercy Park takes a new direction.